-The World Health Organisation recently reported two cases of polio in Ukraine and one case in a Guinean child in Mali.
+In September, 2015 the World Health Organisation reported two cases of polio in Ukraine and one case in a Guinean child in Mali.
 All three cases were identified as “vaccine-derived”, a mutant form of the original, “wild” poliovirus.

 Polio is a highly contagious and devastating disease, which mainly affects young children in areas with poor sanitation.
 The virus invades the nervous system and can cause permanent, incurable paralysis or death.
 The recent outbreaks are a setback for a year that has otherwise produced some major achievements in polio reduction.

-The number of cases caused by wild poliovirus dropped to 39 this year compared to 169 in the same period last year.
-At the end of July, Nigeria, which along with Pakistan and Afghanistan is one of only three countries that hadn’t eliminated polio, marked 12 months without a single case.
+The number of cases caused by wild poliovirus dropped to 39 by September 2015, compared to 169 in the same period in 2014.
+At the end of July, 2015, Nigeria, which along with Pakistan and Afghanistan is one of only three countries that hadn’t eliminated polio, marked 12 months without a single case.
 In August, the entire African continent announced it had been polio-free for 12 months.

 Among these great gains in polio reduction, news of three infected children is a significant reminder that no country can be complacent.
 Every child should be immunised against polio.